-Equipment Rent Buy Notes

-Required Items Required Items

-Clothing and shoes for indoor and outdoor class environments х х You will need clothing appropriate to an indoor and outdoor class environment.
+Equipment Rent Buy Notes Required Items Required Items Clothing and shoes for indoor and outdoor class environments x х You will need clothing appropriate to an indoor and outdoor class environment.
 Many of your layers for your field sections will be relevant during the WFR, but it is nice to have more in-town options available.
 We suggest a comfortable pair of indoor shoes or slippers.
 Spring temperatures will range from -20° to 60°F, with multiple feet of snow.
 3-5 days of clothing.
+Warm boots Х x You may be outside on a simulated rescue for multiple hours.
+Please bring a winter boot that will keep your feet warm.